ni/nimi-python/docs/niscope/functions.rst

     :param range:

-        Specifies the vertical range Refer to :py:data:`niscope.VERTICAL\_RANGE` for more information.
+        Specifies the vertical range Refer to :py:data:`niscope.Session.vertical_range` for more information.